gvyshnya/KerasBinClass1/README.md

 # Files and Folders
 There are assets in this repo as follows

-- simple_keras.py - the script implementing the entire DL prediction pipeline (best neural network model setup, training, evaluation, and making predictions)
+- simple_keras.py - the Python script implementing the entire DL prediction pipeline (best neural network model setup, training, evaluation, and making predictions)
-- keras_cv.py - the script implementing a framework for n-fold cross-validation of various Keras-based NN models, using scikit-learn capabilities and Keras scikit-learn wrapper
+- keras_cv.py - the Python script implementing a framework for n-fold cross-validation of various Keras-based NN models, using scikit-learn capabilities and Keras scikit-learn wrapper
+- EDA.R - the R script implementing the brief EDA for the initial data (see details below)
 - ReadMe.md - this readme document

+# Exploratory Data Analysis (EDA)

+Brief EDA highlighted the following findings

+- correlation analysis of the numerical features in the training set did not detect any highly correlated variables
+- the target variable has balanced class ratio in the trainig set thus it does not impose complexities related to imbalanced class handling
+- feature selection experiment with Boruta algorithm identified 21 significant feature variables (see the list below)

+Boruta-based feature selection was implemented in R (please refer to EDA.R), and it identified the most significant features per the list below

+- V2
+- V131
+- V168
+- V170
+- V205
+- V275
+- V279
+- V287
+- V345
+- V346
+- V368
+- V384
+- V407
+- V417
+- V460
+- V487
+- V514
+- V521
+- V523
+- V524
+- V537

 # Implementation Notes

 This section explains what had been tried in the course of tackling the DL challenge, what worked and what didn't and why.
-Brief correlation analysis of the numerical features in the training set did not detect any highly correlated variables.

 Sequential NN architecture has been selected as a straight-forward option to go.

 The initial layer composition was quite simple, per the code fragment below

 `model.add(layers.Dense(16, input_dim=559, activation='relu'))